APS Careers | Becoming a physicist

 • Medicine

-Even when the job market is slow, physicists get job offers—well paying jobs.
-Employers know that a physicist brings additional skills with expertise and pay accordingly.
+Even when the job market is slow, physicists get well-paying job offers.
+Employers know that a physicist brings additional skills and expertise — and they pay accordingly!
 That's why physics graduates can expect career salaries similar to those of computer science and engineering majors.